Knut Wiggen

 Knut Wiggen (1927– 2016) was a Norwegian-Swedish composer.
 Wiggen was head of the Fylkingen in Sweden (1959–69) and director of EMS - Elektronmusikstudion (1964-75).
 He had a significant influence on Swedish experimental music at all, but especially between the 1950s and 1960s.

 Biography

 Wiggen was born in 1927 in Buvika, near Trondheim.
 After being raised in Trondheim, Wiggen settled in Stockholm (1955).
-He studied piano with Gottfrid Boon, Hans Leygraf, and Robert Riefling, before arriving at Darmstadt where he attended composition studies under Karl-Birger Blomdahlkom and was associated with both Darmstadtskolen and Pierre Schaeffer.
+He studied piano with Gottfrid Boon, Hans Leygraf, and Robert Riefling, before arriving at Darmstadt where he attended composition studies under Karl-Birger Blomdahl and was associated with both Darmstadtskolen and Pierre Schaeffer.

 Fylkingen

 In 1959, he was elected president of Fylkingen.
 Wiggen started trying to create new connections between art, music and technology, including in collaboration with Moderna Museet, where Pontus Hultén just had become leader.

 EMS studio

 In 1963 he started a small electroacoustic studio in ABF's premises in Stockholm where among others Gottfried Michael Koenig, György Ligeti and Iannis Xenakis came to hold courses in composition, where for example Lars-Gunnar Bodin and Bengt Emil Johnson attended.

 In 1962 the foundation Stockholm studio for elektronisk musikk, initiated a first draft of an electronic music studio, that Wiggen together with engineer Tage Westlund started to build the same year.
 The studio would get the name Elektronmusikstudion EMS.
 Two years later Sveriges Radio developed a studio under the direction of Wiggen, and in 1967 the studio was ready for use.
 The studio continued under the auspices of Swedish Radio until 1969, when it separated to become its own entity.
 Wiggen led the work with EMS until 1975.